Political science: Origin

 The journal Political Science Quarterly was established in 1886 by the Academy of Political Science.
 In the inaugural issue of Political Science Quarterly, Munroe Smith defined political science as "the science of the state.
 Taken in this sense, it includes the organization and functions of the state, and the relation of states one to another."

-As part of a United Nations Educational, Scientific and Cultural Organization (UNESCO) initiative to promote political science in the late 1940s, the International Political Science Association was founded in 1949, as well as national associations in France in 1949, Britain in 1950, and West Germany in 1951.
+As part of a United Nations Educational, Scientific, and Cultural Organization (UNESCO) initiative to promote political science in the late 1940s, the International Political Science Association was founded in 1949, along with national associations in France in 1949, Britain in 1950, and West Germany in 1951.

 Founded in 1903, the American Political Science Association (APSA) is the leading professional organization for the study of political science and serves more than 11,000 members in more than 100 countries.

 Behavioral revolution and new institutionalism

-In the 1950s and the 1960s, a behavioral revolution stressing the systematic and rigorously scientific study of individual and group behavior swept the discipline.
+In the 1950s and 1960s, a behavioral revolution stressing the systematic, rigorously scientific study of individual and group behavior swept the discipline.
 A focus on studying political behavior, rather than institutions or interpretation of legal texts, characterized early behavioral political science, including work by Robert Dahl, Philip Converse, and in the collaboration between sociologist Paul Lazarsfeld and public opinion scholar Bernard Berelson.

 The late 1960s and early 1970s witnessed a takeoff in the use of deductive, game-theoretic formal modelling techniques aimed at generating a more analytical corpus of knowledge in the discipline.
 This period saw a surge of research that borrowed theory and methods from economics to study political institutions, such as the United States Congress, as well as political behavior, such as voting.
 William H. Riker and his colleagues and students at the University of Rochester were the main proponents of this shift.

 Despite considerable research progress in the discipline based on all types of scholarship discussed above, scholars have noted that progress toward systematic theory has been modest and uneven.

 21st century

-In 2000, the Perestroika Movement in political science was introduced as a reaction against what supporters of the movement called the mathematicization of political science.
+In 2000, the Perestroika Movement in political science was introduced as a reaction against what its supporters called the "mathematicization" of political science.
 Those who identified with the movement argued for a plurality of methodologies and approaches in political science and for more relevance of the discipline to those outside of it.

 Some evolutionary psychology theories argue that humans have evolved a highly developed set of psychological mechanisms for dealing with politics.
-However, these mechanisms evolved for dealing with the small group politics that characterized the ancestral environment and not the much larger political structures in today's world.
-This is argued to explain many important features and systematic cognitive biases of current politics.
+However, these mechanisms evolved to deal with the small-group politics that characterized the ancestral environment, not the much larger political structures of today's world.
+This is argued to explain many important features and systematic cognitive biases in current politics.